Skip to Content

 What Are Common Defenses Against Manufacturing Charges?

 Common defenses include questioning the legality of how evidence was obtained, proving lack of intent to manufacture, and demonstrating that the accused's rights were violated during the investigation.
-It is essential to have an experienced legal team that understands these nuances.
+It is essential to have a legal team that understands these nuances.
 By reaching out to Law Offices of J. Patrick Carey, you can explore these defenses tailored to your case.

 Another pivotal defense strategy could involve collaboration with chemical experts who can testify regarding the intended lawful use of the chemicals in question, fortifying your case with credible scientific backing.